prop-hack/data/README.md

 ### [Static Data](static-data)

 Here is a collection of useful static data, primarily related to location information.
 This includes regional, local authority and postcode data with simple database schema files to get started as a base.
-This static data usually connects up with the previos data from Land Registry and can be connected to other property data from various sources.
+This static data usually connects up with the previous data from Land Registry and can be connected to other property data from various sources.